HarrisonLL/Data_Mining/README.md

 - Assignment 4 is Clustering algorithm: Agglomerative Clustering and Kmeans.

 One additional assignment (EECS476) is about implementing Hadoop and Apriori Algorithm in JAVA.
+The reason to write Apriori in Map Reduce is to make the algorithm working on large datasets.